 Mar-Vell’s death cleared the way for a new hero to take over as Captain Marvel — but it wasn’t Carol (yet).
 Created by writer Roger Stern and artists John Romita Jr. in 1982, the second Captain Marvel — and Marvel’s first African-American female superhero — was Monica Rambeau.

-Monica is a New Orleans Harbor Patrol lieutenant who gets exposed to extra-dimensional energy that gives her the ability to transform into any form of energy within the electromagnetic spectrum, super-speed, and flight.
+Monica is a New Orleans Harbor Patrol lieutenant who gets exposed to extra-dimensional energy that gives her super speed, the power of flight, and the ability to transform into any form of energy within the electromagnetic spectrum.

-Stern and Romita initially drew inspiration from actress Pam Grier, but went much more glam than noir on the page.
+Stern and Romita initially drew inspiration from actress Pam Grier, but went much more glam than noir with their final design.
 As you can see, Monica adopts a completely dope black and white costume that is easily one of Marvel’s most iconic 1980s visuals.
 Though she eventually tones down the (awesome) Earth, Wind & Fire aspects of her first costume, Monica sticks with a variation on that striking color scheme in every subsequent costume.

 Called the new Captain Marvel by the media, Monica accepts the moniker and with Spider-Man’s help begins training with The Avengers to get her powers under control.